joefincher/Labdoo-3.0-Content-Migration/README.md

 $ ./lbd-install.sh

+(Note: it is recommended that you add your developer user to the sudo list by running this command: 'sudo usermod -aG sudo YOURUSERNAME')

 This will take care of everything, including installing MYSQL, PHP, Apache, Composer, Drupal, Drush, and all Labdoo modules, as well as configuring the base installation.